 Business credit cards can also be an important source of financing, both for new businesses that may not qualify for loans from traditional lenders, as well as for established businesses looking for short-term financing.

-What Is a Good Interest Rate on a Business Loan?
+What Is a Good Business Loan Interest Rate?

 Three other factors you need to consider are: